beau1399/porpus/README.md

 *I however strongly advise that you not invest too much time trying to set up a sweet development environment, and rather invest that time into learning the ClojureScript language with a simple set of tools.*

-*The Clojure landscape currently has a diverse set of tools that is constantly in flux.
-As a result, it’s very difficult to suss out which ones will actually help you.
+*The Clojure landscape currently has a diverse set of tools that is constantly in flux...
 If you spend a lot of time evaluating all these options it can become very frustrating.
 If you wait a while, and use simple tools you will have much more fun actually using the language itself and this experience will provide a foundation to make better tooling choices.*

 *If you are new Clojure and ClojureScript I’d advise that you start with a terminal REPL and a decent editor."*